imageofpi/Miss_You_PUBG/README.md

 - Bot Spawn Spots visualization
 - Hacker Detection using KMeans and PCA

-Erangel Map is used for visualization of heatmaps but the dataset includes Miramar maps data as well.
+Erangel Map is used for visualization of heatmaps but the dataset includes Miramar map's data as well.